enkidevs/curriculum/typescript/introduction/tsc-data-types-ii/tsc-object-type-comparison.md

 let u: Object = undefined; // error
 ```

 This often leads to confusion.
-Usually by "object" we only mean collections of values, whether it be maps, sets, arrays, etc or plain objects, but not primitive values such as numbers or strings.
+Usually by "object" we only mean collections of values (e.g. maps, sets, arrays, plain objects), but not primitive values[2] (e.g. numbers or strings).

 This is where the `object` type comes into play.